Aptimex/pavlov-mod-manager/README.md

 ```

 ## Uh, why does this exist when several other repos do the same thing?
 Because I like Python better than having to rely on .net or other dependencies.
-Eventually I'll use PyInstaller to generate a nice standalone executable that can be published in a release so you won't even have to have have Python installed to run this.
+Eventually I'll use PyInstaller to generate a nice standalone executable that can be published in a release so you won't even have to have Python installed to run this.

 Also, I wanted to improve on existing projects (like presenting options in a menu format instead of CLI arguments), but couldn't find a project that was written in Python or another language I like.